nubolab-ffwd/svelte-fluent/src/routes/docs/getting-started/+page.svelte.md

 ## Configure bundler

-`svelte-fluent` needs an additional bundler plugin to support server-side rendering (SSR) and [DOM Overlays]({base}/docs/reference#overlay-experimental).
+You need to add the `svelte-fluent` plugin to your bundler configuration for all features to work.
 Currently vite and rollup are supported.

 ### SvelteKit